ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-area-customisation/index.md

 ## Next Up

-Continue to the next section to learn about: [Sparkline Data](/sparklines-data/).
+Continue to the next section to learn about: [Bar Customisation](/sparklines-bar-customisation/).